-There are a plenty of foods that can cause bad breath, the onions and garlic top the list.
+There are plenty of foods that can cause bad breath, the onions and garlic top the list.
 Even after you brush your teeth, this peculiar smell can linger on.
 So better to avoid these raw foods mainly during the day time.
 And if you absolutely have to have them, keep your fresh mints handy.
-Just pop one or two in your mouth before you go ahead to start the day again.
-But make sure these minties are sugarfree.
+Just pop one or two in your mouth before you go-ahead to start the day again.
+But make sure these mint are sugar-free.

 3.Reduce that coffee craving

-Needless to say, nothing like a smokers breath.
+Needless to say, nothing like smokers’ breath.
 So please take the step and say NO to smoking.
 Not only will you eliminate the bad breath but will also keep your teeth and gums healthy.

 Keep them handy to cover up the bad breath.
 They will help increase the flow of saliva, which itself works to clean any food residues and activate the natural mechanism of the mouth against bacteria.

 Regular visits to your dentist will help identify any small decay forming which can be treated and filled.
 The holes in your teeth can harbour food and bacteria, which will result in bad breath.
-Also having regular deep cleanings with the hygienist will help combating this problem.
+Also having regular deep cleanings with the hygienist will help to combat this problem.